inseven/incontext/README.md

       it would be much easier if we had a way to generate these as part of the site so importers don't have to think too hard
 - [ ] SQLite is mangling mtimes meaning that some files always get regenerated
-- [ ] I still don't have a good solution for many-to-one compiles
+- [ ] I still don't have a good solution for many-to-one compiles (e.g., Sass)
-- [ ] I could, like Jekyll have an explicit way to ignore files and then have a way for importers to explicitly return their dependencies
 - [ ] swift-sass includes binary dependencies and is unacceptable long-term
 - [ ] It might be nice to add type checking to the frontmatter, or perhaps even Swift struct frontmatter
 - [ ] Rename 'type' to category because that's what it is and it's currently misleading
-- [ ] Markdown parsing seems to yield a tuple unexpectedly for some dictionaries?
 - [ ] Clean up `set`, `update`, and `with` parser errors to make them easier to understand
-- [ ] Type safe per-plugin settings (either by validating the YAML, or by using Swift DSL)
 - [ ] Support mdash in Markdown content
-- [ ] Track the queries used, and templates touched to render a page to allow for incremental template rendering
 - [ ] Consider whether I should support EXIF sidecars and, if so, handle dependency management for them
 - [ ] Store the document mime type in the database; this should make it possible to automatically select all images etc
 - [ ] Add support for audio
 - [ ] Add support for generating podcast feeds
 - [ ] Typesafe configuration
-- [ ] Pass the template in as part of the default arguments
 - [ ] Consider supporting filters in the `set` tag
 - [ ] Consider special files in directories for nested behaviours
 - [ ] Log at at different levels, error, warning, etc
 - [ ] Rename page to document in the render context